-Lately Mirror resonates more deeply with me because of its economy of verse and its emphasis on imagery, which is comforting when words (like “unprecendented”, ugh) are fast becoming meaningless with overuse.
+Lately Mirror resonates more deeply with me because of its economy of verse and its emphasis on imagery, which is comforting when words (like “unprecendented”, ugh) are fast becoming meaningless with misuse.
 An image is enough right now.
 A dream is enough right now.
 The familiarity of its structure assures me that every generation beholds its wonders and horrors, that youth is as impermanent as old age, that nothing can be so beautiful as an experience which changes everything about us, whose ending is inevitable and yet still feels like a mystery.

 When Mirror was first completed, Goskino USSR initially rejected it, claiming it was indecipherable.
 Then they abruptly released it, untouched, a few months later, and critics wondered if it had any place in the modern era.
 They assumed it would make more sense to viewers in a future time.

 Tree of Life was also poorly received; after it was booed at Cannes, Sean Penn famously griped that he hadn’t understood anything he was doing in the film (not a surprising complaint from Sean Penn).